material-foundation/flutter-packages/CONTRIBUTING.md

     cider log changed|added|fixed|removed 'Added a schmilblick'
     ```
 1. Make sure all the existing tests are passing with `flutter test`.
-1. Make sure the repo is formatted using `flutter format .`.
+1. Make sure the repo is formatted using `dart format .`.
 1. Commit the changes to your branch and push.

 That's it!
 Releasing is done by team members, see the [Releasing](#releasing) section below.